 Unfortunately, most at-fault individuals and corporations refuse to accept responsibility for causing a person’s death.
 In those situations, the survivors of the deceased person need a knowledgeable wrongful death attorney standing up for them.
 Law Office of Kristine M. Borgia holds the individuals and corporations accountable for the harm they have caused.
 Our record in wrongful death lawsuit cases includes a $5.7 million jury verdict in 2013.

 The trial attorney, Kristine M. Borgia has helped family members in wrongful death lawsuit cases across California.
 We are here to help in the pursuit of fairness and justice for our clients who have been harmed by the irresponsible acts of others.

 Recover damages from a Wrongful Death Case

-Damages in a wrongful death lawsuit are measured by the harm caused to the surviving loved ones by the loss of their loved ones.
+Damages in a wrongful death claim lawsuit are measured by the harm caused to the surviving loved ones by the loss of their loved ones.
 This does not include any damages related to harm caused directly to the deceased victim.